Crazy-Marvin/ToDont/README.md

 This libre software app keeps track of things you do __NOT__ want to do.

-<b>Take a mirror-facing look at bad habits.</b> Jot down your vices, right from the home page.
+<b>A good look at bad habits.</b> Jot down your vices, right from the home page.
 Use notes to add details — like a healthy alternative to that chocolate bar you cannot resist.
 And organise your input with labels.

 <b>Faster than you can grab a pen.</b> Find  and cross out the bad habits you give into on the home page.
 These will move to "Done" for the day.
 The next morning fresh, with a full list of things to avoid.